 While you’re there, head to the attached cloisters, the entrance to which is locked and only opened from the outside by Augustinian nuns (I might add that once a nun enters this convent she will not leave for anything until she dies).
 The walls are covered with old Christian graffiti and parts of sarcophagi and the courtyard was picturesque, even in the middle of winter.

 Chapel of St. Sylvester

 Also hidden behind a locked door requiring the ringing of a bell, the Chapel of St. Sylvester is connected to Santi Quattro Coronati.
 Our tour guide described it as the early Vatican and I can see why.
 It’s tiny but the artwork is immaculate.
-It’s definitely a special place.
+It’s definitely a special place, making it a definite must-visit church in Rome.
 The Chapel was constructed in 1246 and the frescoes, depicting events from Constantine’s life, are also from this date.
 And they’re in such amazing condition.

 Basilica San Clemente al Laterano